 The truth is that carbohydrates are an important part of any balanced diet as illustrated by the NHS Eatwell Guide.
 While people certainly need to keep an eye on how much they are eating, avoiding them completely can have negative effects.

 Fun Fact: carbs can be found in a wide range of delicious fruit and vegetables!
-Carbs are present in avocado, bananas strawberries, grapes, and so much more, all of which are a great, healthy means to include this vital food group in your diet.
-Fruits are one of the main featured flavours in our range of Nakd Bars, check out the Nakd Banoffee Pie Bar to get you started.
+Carbs are present in avocado, bananas, strawberries, grapes, and so much more, all of which are a great, healthy means to include this vital food group in your vegan diet.

 Whole grains are the holy grail of healthy carbs with foods like bran flakes, porridge, brown pasta, bread and rice making a great alternative to their ‘white food’ counterparts.
 They are known as ‘complex carbohydrates’ because they have a lot more nutritional value and take longer to digest, meaning they leave you feeling full for longer which can aid diet control.